Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-Since $N$ has the virtually infinite-cyclic fundamental holonomy group, we obtain that the holonomy group image of the deck transformation group acting on $\hat \Lambda(R) \cap M_J$ is virtually infinite-cyclic.
-Since the holonomy homomorphism is injective, the deck transformation group acting on $\hat \Lambda(R) \cap M_J$ is virtually infinite-cyclic.
+Clearly, $T_N$ is maximal among the toral $\pi$-submanifolds in $N$ since it includes all toral bihedral $3$-crescents.
+If $T_N \subset T'_N$ for any other toral $\pi$-submanifold $T'_N$, then the toral bihedral $3$-crescents in a universal cover of $T'_N$ overlapping with ones in $\hat \Lambda(S)$ must be in $\hat \Lambda(S)$ since we showed that in the above part of the proof.
+Hence, by considering chains of overlapping bihedral $3$-crescents, we obtain $T'_N \subset N$ and $T'_N = T_N$.
+This shows that $T_N$ is a maximal toral $\pi$-submanifold.

-Since a toral $\pi$-submanifold is covered by a cell, and has the fundamental group that is a virtually infinite-cyclic group, it is covered by a solid torus by Theorem 4.15 of \cite{Hempel}.
-As in the proof of Lemma \ref{lem:toralpiI}, a toral $\pi$-submanifold is homeomorphic to a solid torus or a solid Klein bottle.
+Since $N$ has the virtually infinite-cyclic holonomy group, and $\dev_{h}|N_{h}$ is injective, we obtain that the holonomy group image of the deck transformation group acting on $\hat \Lambda(S) \cap M_h$ is virtually infinite-cyclic.
+Since the holonomy homomorphism is injective, the deck transformation group acting on $\hat \Lambda(S) \cap M_h$ is virtually infinite-cyclic.
+By Lemma \ref{lem:vic}, the toral $\pi$-submanifold is homeomorphic to a solid torus or a solid Klein bottle.